wclr/cycle-async-driver/README.md

 ...

 const httpDriver = makeHTTPDriver({eager: true})
-attachHelpers(httpDriver)
+// you can use custom helpers name httpDriver = attachHelpers(httpDriver, {
+  flatten: ['successful', 'failed'],
+  seletorMethod: 'onlyIf' // if `false` will not attach })

 ...

 const main = ({DOM, HTTP}) => {
   let usersPostSuccessful$ = HTTP
-    .select({url: /users/, method: 'POST'}) // you can use object to match more then one property in request .succesful() let filteredFailed$ = HTTP.filter(...).failed()
+    .onlyIf({url: /users/, method: 'POST'}) // you can use object to match more then one property in request .successful() let filteredFailed$ = HTTP.filter(...).failed()
   ...
 }